-Rice Creative develops a comprehensive identity system for leading Vietnamese streetwear brand BOO
+Rice Studios develop a comprehensive identity system for leading Vietnamese streetwear brand BOO

 The new wordmark, which revolves around an audacious ‘OO’ ligature, is a small piece of a sprawling graphic system that thoughtfully covers everything from labels and packaging to posters and envelopes.
 Rice commissioned Prague-based Displaay Type Foundry to create an exclusive Vietnamese version of Roobert Regular with custom discretionary ligatures.
 As a result, the wordmark can be typed out and displayed within any line of copy as well as a variety of lockups.